This article will explain how to create depending drop down menu in Excel. To do that, we need 2 Excel functions:

 The data does not need to be sorted.

-Creation of the first drop-down menu
+Step1: Creation of the first drop down menu

-Next, we will create a drop-down list in the menu Data > Data validation
+- Next, we will create a drop-down list in the menu Data > Data validation

-Choose the List option and write the following function
+- Choose the List option

 Now we're going to build a new formula based on the result of the previous selection.
 This time, we will use the FILTER function.

-- Indicate the column on which to filter
+- Indicate the column for the filter

-- the test to perform (here =)
+- Create the logical test (here =)

-And to make things perfect, we will also sort the data
+- And to make things perfect, we will also sort the data